pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

         x' = x'0 + x'1 * u and
         y' = y'0 + y'1 * u,

-where u is a indeterminant and x'0, x'1, y'0, y'1 are elements of F\_p.
+where u is a indeterminate and x'0, x'1, y'0, y'1 are elements of F\_p.

 For BLS48-581, Q = (x', y') is given by